Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 That's it, you now have targets for your daily macronutrient intake.
 If you chose this method, there's no great reason to read on.
 Most of the remainder of the post is about a manual method of doing this calculation without Cronometer.

+#### An Aside on Carbohydrate Requirements

+"Optimal" carbohydrate intake is currently a very controversial topic.
+I should write about this separately, but here is a brief discussion of my thoughts at the time of this article's original publication (July, 2020).

+For the vast majority of people, I think 50-100 grams of non-fiber carbohydrate per day is likely adequate.
+It's enough to allow for liberal vegetable and fruit consumption, and even *some* bread, pasta, and starches, but restrictive enough to prevent you from eating candy, processed foods, baked goods, soda, juice, and other foods with added sugar.
+For individuals with a lot of lean body mass (very muscular), athletes, highly active people, or people who prefer a primarily plant based diet heavy in root vegetables and fruits, it may be necessary to push this to 200 or 300 grams per day, or perhaps even higher in some circumstances.

+For people with very high activity levels - like endurance athletes, CrossFit athletes, or just someone with a very high level of activity throughout the day, a higher carbohydrate intake might be desirable.
+This is an individualized decision and might require some careful thought and experimentation.

+Conceptually, I currently think that "high quality" whole food sources of carbohydrate should be included in the diet as much as necessary to meet energy demands and micronutrient requirements without causing metabolic disruption.

+To execute this on an individual level, it's necessary to assess an individual's current metabolic health, genetic predispositions, activity level, type of activity, glycemic response to various food sources of carbohydrate, daily schedule, and then based on all of those variables, make a decision as to how much of their fuel is best taken from carbohydrates versus fat, and then which sources to use and when.
+This is a process that requires a lot of work, but is possible to execute for a disciplined and committed individual.

+To give you some rough idea of why I think 100 grams is a good starting point, look at this list below.

+**Here are some examples of what you can eat with a daily allowance of 100 grams of carbohydrate:**

+    You could have all of these foods in the following amounts:
+         - 1/2 cup of white rice
+         - 1 cup of blueberries
+         - 1/4 cup of ice cream
+         - 3 6-inch long carrots
+         - A large tomato (3 inch diameter)
+         - 1/2 cup of pecans
+         - 1 large red bell pepper
+         - 1.5 cups of broccoli
+         - 2 tbsp of half and half
+         - 1/2 cup of whole milk yogurt
+         - 1/2 of a sweet potato (5x2 inches)
+     Or:
+         - 13 heads of romaine lettuce (626 g in weight each)
+     Or:
+         - 3 snickers bars
+     Or:
+         - 2.5 bags of potato chips ("grab bag" size)
+     Or:
+         - 4 bananas
+     Or:
+         - 2 cups of Ben & Jerry's (Chocolate Chip Cookie Dough)
+     Or:
+         - 2 cups of granola
+     Or:
+         - 5 slices of store bought white bread
+     Or:
+         - 6 slices of whole wheat bread (homemade/bakery)

 ## Method Number 2: Manual Calculation